 Back to my story.
 And then, there I was.
 All the noise shut off in my head.
 It was like coming out from a really noisy concert into a silent inner room.
 I didn't need to do anything or go anywhere.
 All desire dropped away except possibly the desire to share the experience, which came later.

-But I was here fully in the present moment.
+But I was here fully in the present moment, and then the inner work begin.

 Letting Go and the Grand RevealingSpiritual awakening (or enlightenment or ascension or many other words--they're the same to me) is not a new thing.
 It is always here with us.
 It cannot be attained because it is innately part of all of us.
 As such, spiritual seeking is often a little backwards.
 It can be useful to get started, but eventually, letting go is the truest way to this deep space of love and connection.
 I want to emphasize the connection part of this path.
 The unconscious ego gets us caught up in duality--separation.
 We get separated from ourselves mainly because we believe we are separated.
 The more we get caught up in the external world, in ideas, in experiences, and so on, the more separated we tend to get.
 This includes on the spiritual path.
 Some of the most unconscious people you will ever meet are on the spiritual path.
 The worst are the ones spreading hate about other "non-believers" of their path.
 This is in no way spiritual, even though the Divine loves them and holds them too.

-That's a profound love, and it's a love to which we all have access.
+Loving people who spread hate is a profound love, but it's a love to which we all have access.
 In a spiritual awakening, people find an amazing new depth of love and connection to all beings, although everyone gets different flavors.
-I wouldn't have described my spiritual awakening as having that dominating love flavor.
+I wouldn't have described my spiritual awakening as having that dominating love flavor at first.
 That flavor has come out as I've moved into my self-work to pull away my lies and illusions.
-For others, love is a huge initial flavor while the truth and clarity may be hazy for awhile.
+For others, love is a huge initial flavor while truth and clarity may be hazy for awhile.
 They don't really know how to express what they know.
 All ways that people experience a spiritual awakening are beautiful, but as I've said, what really sets this arising apart from the many, many other kinds of spiritual shifts is that it abiding.
-And healing and spiritual growth start to arise intelligently on their own.
+When the energy abides, healing and spiritual growth arise intelligently on their own.

 Spiritual Shifts Beyond Spiritual AwakeningThere are many kinds of spiritual shifts.
-Spiritual shift is my catch-all phrase unlike how others are speaking today.
+Spiritual shift is my catch-all phrase.
 Many people speak of spiritual awakening as the catch-all phrase for spiritual experiences, and I only point it out so that you're clear about how I'm discussing this topic.
 Spiritual shifts can be things like:

 - A small spiritual epiphany that someone's critiques at work are their way of helping you.